PatrickHillio/PatrickHillio/README.md

-- 👋 Hi, I’m @PatrickHillio
+- Hi, I’m @PatrickHillio
-- 👀 I’m interested in anime
+- I’m interested in anime
-- 🌱 I’m currently learning how tp make friends
+- I’m currently learning how to make friends
-- 💞️ I’m looking to collaborate on nothing
+- I’m looking to collaborate on nothing
-- 📫 How to reach me: don't
+- How to reach me: don't

 <!---
 PatrickHillio/PatrickHillio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.